Buhloone Mindstate: Songs and guests

-The Japanese rappers Scha Dara Parr and Takagi Kan make an appearance on "Long Island Wildin'" while Biz Markie appears on "Stone Age" and Guru does the spoken chorus of "Patti Dooke".
+The Japanese rappers Scha Dara Parr and Takagi Kan make an appearance on "Long Island Wildin'", while Biz Markie appears on "Stone Age", and Guru does the spoken chorus of "Patti Dooke".
 Dres of Black Sheep appears on "En Focus", and the album heavily features Shortie No Mass.
-The album was preceded by the single and video "Breakadawn", which features samples from Michael Jackson's "I Can't Help It" and Smokey Robinson's "Quiet Storm".
+The album was preceded by the single and video "Breakadawn", which features samples from Michael Jackson's "I Can't Help It" and Smokey Robinson's "A Quiet Storm".

 Reception

 At the end of 1993, Buhloone Mindstate was voted the eighth best album of the year in the Pazz & Jop, an annual poll of American critics nationwide, published by The Village Voice.
 Robert Christgau, the poll's creator and supervisor, ranked it fifth best on his own year-end list.
 In a contemporary review, Rolling Stone critic Paul Evans said the record was more focused than De La Soul's previous albums and also more ambitious sonically: "Musically, Buhloone Mindstate raises the stakes; it gets to something rap seldom achieves – a truly gorgeous groove."
 In 2005, comedian Chris Rock named it the 10th greatest hip hop record of all time in a list published by Rolling Stone.